 Learning Outcomes

-By the end of this course, learners will be able to:- Demonstrate proficiency in statistical techniques such as hypothesis testing, regression analysis, and multivariate analysis for analysing business data.
+- Demonstrate proficiency in statistical techniques such as hypothesis testing, regression analysis, and multivariate analysis for analysing business data.

 - Apply time series analysis and forecasting methods to predict future business trends and make informed strategic decisions.